 - Chlorine-Trimeton has the effects of drowsiness and sedation and can reduce the ability of reflexes and concentration.
-The patient must be warned that he should avoid driving cars or dangerous heavy machinery under his effects.
+The patient must be warned to avoid driving cars or dangerous heavy machinery under his effects.

 - In children and the elderly can cause more marked side effects, so special attention should be paid when antihistamines are prescribed to these two age groups.

-- It is contraindicated in the case of hypersensitivity to the components or to other antihistamines that have a similar chemical structure.
+- It is contraindicated in the case of hypersensitivity to the components or other antihistamines with a similar chemical structure.

-- In newborns or premature babies and in children under 3 years of age.
+- In newborns or premature babies and children under three years of age.

 - In patients with monoamine oxidase inhibitor therapy.

-The risk-benefit ratio should be evaluated in patients with narrow-angle glaucoma, prostatic hypertrophy, obstruction of the bladder neck, pyloroduodenal obstruction, stenosing peptic ulcer and increased intraocular pressure.
+The risk-benefit ratio should be evaluated in patients with narrow-angle glaucoma, prostatic hypertrophy, bladder neck obstruction, pyloroduodenal obstruction, stenosing peptic ulcer, and increased intraocular pressure.

-An overdose of Chloro-Trimeton can bring potentially serious consequences, the effects for overdoses vary from central nervous system depression such as sedative effects, hyperreflexia and diminished mental alertness.
+An overdose of Chloro-Trimeton can bring potentially serious consequences; the effects of overdoses vary from central nervous system depression such as sedative effects, hyperreflexia, and diminished mental alertness.

-The symptoms of stimulation as well as signs and symptoms similar to those induced by atropine such as: dilated and fixed pupils, hyperthermia, dry mouth, flushing and gastrointestinal disorders that usually occur in children.
+The stimulation symptoms and signs and symptoms are similar to those induced by atropine, such as dilated and fixed pupils, hyperthermia, dry mouth, flushing, and gastrointestinal disorders that usually occur in children.

 Chloro-Trimeton interacts with alcohol, barbiturates, tricyclic antidepressants, and other depressants; antihistamines can inhibit the action of anticoagulants.